MPCA-data/tidytuesdays/README.md

 ## Future topics

+> 1. Read / send Outlook emails & attachments with `R`
 > 1. Loops: `purrr` package or `for()` loops?
 > 1. Find data in TEMPO database _(Aida)_
+> 1. Combine, clean and read output from environmental models such as AERMOD
 > 1. Make website for training _(Min)_
 > 1. Maps and shapefiles
 >     - Kriging / Spatial interpolating between map points